hashicorp/terraform-provider-aws/website/docs/r/appmesh_route.html.markdown

 The `header` object supports the following:

-* `name` - (Required) A name for the HTTP header in the client request that will be matched on.
+* `name` - (Required) Name for the HTTP header in the client request that will be matched on.
 * `invert` - (Optional) If `true`, the match is on the opposite of the `match` method and value.
 Default is `false`.
 * `match` - (Optional) The method and value to match the header value sent with a request.
 Specify one match method.